carlosvpi/cycle/README.md

 The updater function returned by `action(...)` takes some parameters (that corresponds to the parameters that the definition takes), updates the state and re-renders the view.

-The updater function has an attribute `definition` pointing to the definition passed to action that created the updater function.
+The updater function has the following attributes
+- `definition`: is the definition function passed to action that created the updater function.
+- `onlyUpdate`: can be used with the same parameters as the updater itself, but doesn't re-render the view (only updates the state).
+Returns the updated state.

 When called, the updater function returns the render promise.